ProfOyzon/LookingForGroup/README.md

 ### Setting up the database

-To set up the database, you can follow the steps in the User Guide, or take a look at the [Docker setup](./docker/database/README.md).
+To set up the database, you can follow the steps in the User Guide, or take a look at the [containerized services setup](./docker/dev/README.md).

 ## Development